(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 doesn't necessarily bear any relationship to what the assets

 are currently worth.)
-In Wall Street Raider, all marketable
+In Wall Street Raider, most marketable

-assets (stocks and bonds) are reflected at current market
+assets (stocks and commodities) are reflected at current market

 value, so "book value" or "net book value" in Wall Street Raider

-However, a company's stock may trade at much more or less than
+A company's stock may trade at much more or somewhat less

 BUBBLE--The name given to a rip-roaring bull market